 After being cancelled in 2020, the Ballon d'Or is back, with the great and good of the football world again eyeing the biggest individual honour the game has to offer.

 Although the prize will not be handed out until December, performances over the coming weeks will go a long way to deciding who will and won't be in contention to succeed 2019 winner Lionel Messi.

-With the season heating up heading into its final month before a couple of major summer tournaments, the world's best players are beginning to come to the fore.
+With the season heading into its final couple of weeks before some major summer tournaments, the world's best players are beginning to come to the fore.